arangodb/docs/3.8/transactions-limitations.md

 In Clusters
 -----------

-Using a single instance of ArangoDB (or a one-shard-database in a cluster), multi-document / multi-collection queries are guaranteed to be fully ACID in the
+Using a single instance of ArangoDB (or a OneShard database in a cluster), multi-document / multi-collection queries are guaranteed to be fully ACID in the
 [traditional sense](https://en.wikipedia.org/wiki/ACID_(computer_science)){:target="_blank"}.